dfinity/bitcoin-canister/development-guide-2.md

     - Click on `Draft a new release` at the [releases page](https://github.com/dfinity/bitcoin-canister/releases), make sure the right commit is selected
     - Create a new tag with the name `release/<yyyy-mm-dd>`
     - Set the title to be `release/<yyyy-mm-dd>`
-    - Check the `Set as a pre-release` box to indicate that this release(s) have not been deployed to production yet
+    - Check the `Set as a pre-release` box to indicate that this release has not been deployed to production yet
     - Add release notes.
 Github can generate the release notes by clicking on `Generated Release Notes`, modify as needed
 3. Prepare canister WASM files and compute their checksums
-    - Note: there is no guarantee on Mac M1 for reproducible build, preferably use Ubuntu
+    - **Note**: there is no guarantee on Mac M1 for reproducible build, preferably use Ubuntu
     ```shell
-    # Checkout the repo with a given commit
+    # Checkout the repo with a given commit.
     $ git clone https://github.com/dfinity/bitcoin-canister &&\
         cd bitcoin-canister &&\
         git checkout aff3eef